MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 of accounts.
 You may want to use a default chart of accounts for the following reasons:

-- The chart of accounts we’ve provided reflect sound accounting practices.
+- The chart of accounts we've provided reflect sound accounting practices.

-- Extensive research was done to determine the most commonly used account types for the industries we’ve included.
+- Extensive research was done to determine the most commonly used account types for the industries we've included.

 - Even if changes need to be made after a default chart of accounts is copied for the company, setup time will be greatly reduced by using one of the charts of accounts provided with Microsoft Dynamics GP.

-The default charts of accounts we’ve provided are designed to be accurate estimates of typical business practices.
+The default charts of accounts we've provided are designed to be accurate estimates of typical business practices.
 However, we recommend that you review the accounts and make any necessary additions or changes.
 To add accounts, see *Setting up a posting account in Microsoft Dynamics GP* .
-To make changes to existing accounts, see *Modifying a posting account* to delete accounts you don’t need, see *Deleting a posting account .*
+To make changes to existing accounts, see *Modifying a posting account* to delete accounts you don't need, see *Deleting a posting account .*

 #### Printing a list of posting accounts in Microsoft Dynamics GP